The area is a good enough metric: Construction of

-Note that the boundary of the compactified simple model domain comes with a natural {\em stratification} given by the subset of $\{-1,\ldots,-L\}$ of the~$t_i$ that are zero.
+Note that the boundary of the compactified simple model domain comes with a natural {\em stratification} given by the subset of $\{1,\ldots,L\}$ of the~$t_i$ that are zero.

+Our next goal is to exhibit the universal curve and a universal family of differentials over $\overline{\tkdpms}$.
+After adding modifying differentials and performing a plumbing construction this gives a family of multi-scale differentials in the proof of the main theorem below.

+A change of notation seems adequate to illustrate the process: So far we denoted a twisted $k$-differentials by $(\wh{X}, \bfomega, \tau)$, since they arose from limits of canonical covers of $k$-differentials.
+Subsequently we will however denote curves with differentials over the simple model domain $\overline{\tkdpms}$ by~$(\wh{Y},\bfeta)$ (as we did already in~\eqref{eq:assCbundle}) and call them \emph{model differentials}, even though the space $\overline{\tkdpms}$ is made from a space of twisted differentials by adding prong data and compactification.
+We will then call $(X,\bfomega)$ the curves with differentials obtained from plumbing.
+These will yield multi-scale $k$-differentials.
+To memorize: the model differentials~$\bfeta$ are always non-zero, the curves are equisingular and the boundary is specified by vanishing of the auxiliary parameters~$t_i$.
+The differentials $\bfomega$ will be constructed below on degenerating curves, they will vanish on lower level components and the boundary is given by the appearance of nodes.

+The space $\tkdnoab$, being the subspace defined by global residue conditions in a product of moduli spaces, obviously comes with a universal family of curves and $k$-differentials that we can pull back to $\tkdpm$.
+Since the level rotation torus only acts on differentials and prong-matchings, not on the curve, the universal curve descends to a family of curves $f\colon \wh\cYY \to \overline{\tkdpms}$.

+Next we turn to the differentials.
+It will be convenient to fix the scale of the $\sLRT$-orbits of the differentials in~\eqref{eq:assCbundle} rather than working with equivalence classes.
+That is, over small enough open sets~$W \subset \overline{\tkdpms}$ we may assume that we work with a fixed collection $\bfeta = (\eta_{(-i)})_{i=0}^{L}$ of families of differentials representing in each fiber the equivalence class of the corresponding point in $\Omega^k\cBB^s_{\wh\Gamma}$.
+Consequently the collection of functions $\bft = (t_i)$ is part of a coordinate system on~$W$.

-Modification differentials will be used for plumbing and also for perturbed period coordinates on charts of $\overline{\tkdpm^s}$.
-In the sequel we check that the setup of \cite[Section~11]{LMS} works in the $k$-equivariant setup.
+The modifying differentials we now define will be used for plumbing and also for perturbed period coordinates on charts of $\overline{\tkdpms}$.
+In the sequel we check that the construction of \cite[Section~11]{LMS} works in the $k$-equivariant setup.
 We define